porsche-design-system/porsche-design-system/packages/components/src/components/flyout/flyout.examples.md

   </div>
 </template>

+## Example: Flyout Form

+The following example demonstrates how a form can be used within a flyout component:

+<Playground :frameworkMarkup="formExample" :markup="formExample['vanilla-js']" :config="config"></Playground>

 ## Custom styling

 The flyout component has some values which can be overwritten by CSS Custom Properties (aka CSS Variables).